nazrulworld/fhirpath/README.rst

 © Copyright HL7® logo, FHIR® logo and the flaming fire are registered trademarks owned by `Health Level Seven International <https://www.hl7.org/legal/trademarks.cfm?ref=https://pypi.org/project/fhir-resources/>`_

+**"FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7"**